sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 ---

 The FTW templates have several types of texts that can be read in the user interface.
-The most extensive group of UI texts are translations, but FTW templates also have static pages, as well as some other groups of content that can be configured in the code base.
+The most extensive group of UI texts are microcopy, but FTW templates also have static pages, as well as some other groups of content that can be configured in the code base.

-## Translations
+## microcopy

 In the FTW templates, user-facing content is not written directly into the source code.
 Instead, the source code uses